 First, relation between earning momentum and price momentum can be added into the model.
 Empirical evidence shows strong relation between earning and price movement (Lee and Swaminathan, 2000; Chordia and Shivakumar, 2006; Chen, Moise and Zhao, 2009).
 By modeling earning process over several periods of time, we can further clarify the trading mechanisms of small investors.
 If earning trends last longer, small investors, as well as other investors, will be more confident that the momentum will continue.

 Second, informed investors can anticipate and influence the trading activities of uninformed investors.
-When informed investors can anticipate the trading behaviors of uninformed investors, they may base their trading decisions not only on the fundamental information, but also on the trading activities of uninformed investors.
-Informed investors, who usually have strong track records and are major stakeholders of publicly listed companies, can also influence or inform uninformed investors in certain ways to alter the trajectories of price movement to benefit themselves.
+When informed investors can anticipate the trading behaviors of uninformed investors, they may base their trading decisions not only on the fundamental information, but also on the expected trading activities of uninformed investors.
+Informed investors, who usually have strong track records and are major stakeholders of publicly listed companies, can influence uninformed investors in certain ways to alter the trajectories of price movement to benefit themselves.
 These investor activities may be captured by more refined models.

-5. Concluding Remarks
+6. Concluding Remarks

-Many competing theories have been proposed to understand financial anomalies (Brav and Heaton, 2002).
-Comparing with other quantitative theories in behavioral finance, the theory of judgment is simple, natural and intuitive.
-The mathematical tools of the theory of judgment only involve simple algebraic functions such as logarithm functions and occasional use of calculus.
-The theory of judgment is a natural extension from the entropy theory of information and statistical mechanics.
-The links between investors' information processing and trading decisions are very intuitive under the theory of judgment.
+This paper presents an updated version of the entropy theory of human mind.
+Comparing with other quantitative theories in behavioral finance, which are mostly utility theories in one form or another, the entropy theory of mind is natural, simple, specific and intuitive.
+The entropy theory of mind is a natural extension from the entropy theory of information and statistical mechanics.
+The mathematical tools of the entropy theory of mind only involve simple algebraic functions such as logarithm functions and occasional use of calculus.
+The predictions derived from entropy theory of mind are more specific than from other theories.
+The links between investors' information processing and trading decisions are very intuitive under the entropy theory of mind.